-In addition, regarding the reuse and recycling of batteries, which are essential for promoting electrification, the European Battery Regulation went into effect in July, and clear regulations for recycling and reuse have been established.
-We will continue to monitor moves in other countries, including the Battery Regulation, and will work closely with related authorities and businesses to appropriately promote recycling and reuse throughout the lifecycle of batteries.
+Furthermore, regarding the reuse and recycling of batteries, which are essential for promoting electrification, the European Battery Regulation came into force in July, providing clear provisions on recycling and reuse, etc. We will continue to closely monitor developments in other countries, including this regulation, and will work closely with relevant authorities and businesses to take appropriate measures to promote the recycling and reuse of batteries throughout their life cycle.

-Regarding safety and standards harmonization issues, the EBC Automobile Committee has continued to carry out activities with the complete abolition of NTM and the realization of “complete IWVTA (International Whole Vehicle Type Approval)” as one of its most important issues.
-EBC Automotive Committee will continue to review implementation status with related parties to request the complete abolition of NTM and the realization of “full IWVTA” seeking harmonization of international standards and regulations.”
+Regarding safety and regulatory harmonization issues, the EBC Automobile Committee has continued to work toward the complete abolition of NTM and the realization of a “full IWVTA (International Whole Vehicle Type Approval)” as one of its most important issues.
+The Automobile Committee will continue to review implementation status with relevant parties and will continue to request further promotion of international harmonization of vehicle regulations and the realization of a “complete IWVTA.”

-The EBC Automotive Committee continues to support the EU and Japan’s goal of achieving truly fair and open markets.
+The EBC Automobile Committee continues to support the EU and Japan’s goal of achieving a truly fair and open market.

 Key issues and recommendations